 Leaf-cutter ants are approximately 1/2-inch long.
-They can be distinguished by a variety of features: hairs on the heads of workers, shinier integument caused by the lack of hexagonal microsculpture, and the lack of small teeth or dents on the head anterior to the posterolateral spines.
+They can be distinguished by a variety of features: shiner tough outer protective layer (integument) caused by the lack of hexagonal micro sculpture, and the lack of small teeth or dents on the head anterior to the posterolateral spines.

 Colonies of up to several million ants are found, each established by a single female queen.
 Each ant in the colony has a designated role.
 The ants live about 10 to 20 feet below ground in large cavities and tunnels, which they create themselves by carrying the dirt back to the surface.
 They moisten the walls with saliva to harden them against cave-ins.